 Jenny Lefcourt advises startups on strategy and marketing, including serving the needs of local businesses.
 She was VP of Business Development for Bella Pictures, the leading wedding photography provider nationwide.
 Prior to Bella Pictures, she was the co-founder of WeddingChannel.com, which she started as a graduate student at Stanford University in the late 1990’s.

 Brent Tworetzky is a product management leader and startup advisor focusing on innovative consumer and small business web services.
-Brent currently leads data and digital services initiatives at Chegg.com, the leading online textbook rental company, and previously helped grow category leaders WebMD and Mint.com.
+Brent is currently VP, Product Management at Udacity, a leader in online education and training, and previously helped build and scale category leaders Chegg, WebMD and Mint.com.
 He also invested in consumer and enterprise technologies as a venture capitalist at Shasta Ventures.
-Brent earned his BA degree from Harvard with highest honors in computer science and statistics and earned his MBA degree from Stanford as an Arjay Miller scholar.

 Tristan Walker is an Entrepreneur-in-Residence at Andreessen Horowitz, one of Silicon Valley’s largest venture capital firms.
 Previously, he was the Director of Business Development for Foursquare, a mobile social application that mixes social, locative and gaming elements to encourage users to explore cities in which they live or visit and reward them for doing so.
 He has led partnership efforts with various media entities and large retailers, including Bravo, MTV, CNN, New York Times, NBA and Starbucks.
 Tristan was also featured in The Hollywood Reporter’s Digital Power Top 50 list for 2010.